 - increase both practitioner and public awareness and understanding about domestic abuse;

 - contribute towards the work of the Royal Borough Community Safety Partnership and other multi agency partnerships to reduce domestic abuse in the borough.

-The Royal Borough of Windsor and Maidenhead Domestic Abuse (DA) Forum acts as a consultative group and is accountable to the borough Domestic Abuse Executive Group (DAEG) which provides strategic and organisational leadership around domestic abuse for the borough.
+The Royal Borough of Windsor and Maidenhead Domestic Abuse (DA) Forum acts as a consultative group and is accountable to the boroughs Domestic Abuse Executive Group (DAEG).

 The DA Executive Group holds overall responsibility for development and delivery of the Community Safety Partnership Domestic Abuse Strategy and Action Plan.